Farhad33/book-store/README.md

 ## Specifications

-- [ ] Any user can add books into the system via an admin page
+- [ ] Admin user can add and edit books in the system via an admin page
+- [ ] Logged In users can save books
 - [ ] Books entered in the system are listed on the home page, in pages of 10
-- [ ] Users can search for books by title OR by author OR by genre, and search results will be presented in a new page
+- [ ] Users can search for books by specifing title or author and optionally genre
-- [ ] Users can view book details on a book detail page, linked to from the listing or search pages
+- [ ] Users can view book details on a book detail page, linked to from the listing and search pages
-- [ ] All code submissions are peer reviewed via GitHub PR by at least two members of the team, and master is always in a stable state (tests passed, site functions)
+- [ ] All code submissions are peer reviewed via GitHub PR and master is always in a stable state
+- [ ] Use OOP to create an API for database queries

 ### Required